stethoscope-js/stethoscope/README.md

 ### <img alt="" src="https://cdn.worldvectorlogo.com/logos/spotify-2.svg" width="16"> Spotify

+The Spotify API is used to track your music listening history and track library.
+Add the key `spotify` under `daily` to fetch this data every day.

 You need to register an application on [Spotify for Developers](https://developer.spotify.com) and will receieve a client ID and client secret.
 Use these credentials to generate an access/refresh token pair, which is used to authenticate with the Spotify API.

 The [scopes](https://developer.spotify.com/documentation/general/guides/scopes/) required when generating credentials are: